Are you feeling overwhelmed by all the choices out there, and you just want to get going?

 Once you have a problem in mind, it’s time to get a website up and start attracting traffic.

-That’s the way I coach my clients who want to build an online business.
+That’s the way I coach my clients who want to learn how to start an online business.
 However, you can also go out and find clients right away.

 Could you hold a live workshop somewhere near you?